iabudiab/dependency-track-maven-plugin/README.md

 - `upload-bom`: Uploads a CycloneDX or SPDX BOM to Dependency-Track.
 A project is created in Dependency-Track if it doesn't already exist.

-Upon uploading a BOM to Dependency-Track a token is returned, which can be checked for processing status.
+Upon uploading a BOM to Dependency-Track a token is returned, which can be checked for processing status if `pollToken` is `true`.

+If `pollToken` is set to `false`, then this goal would upload the BOM, write the token to a file at `tokenFile` and then exit.

 Once the token is processed, the findings are available and can be fetched for further analysis.

 This goal polls Dependency-Track for `tokenPollingDuration`, which defaults to `60` seconds, then prints a findings report.
 The findings can be matched against a `security gate` in order to fail the build, which can be configured as follows: